×

 Natural disasters cause massive repair surges and backlogs of insurance claimants swell literally overnight.
 K-Optional consulted on a particular application that load-balances large influxes of vehicle claims.

-We wrote software that, among other things:
+We wrote custom software that, among other things:

-• Ingests tens of thousands of claims
+• Intakes thousands and thousands of vehicle insurance claims

 To summarize, this application would communicate with claimants, kick them out to a scheduling link when they made a few selections, and let YouCanBookMe alert the system when an appointment was scheduled.